Sagarchhetri83/mini-operations-erp/README.md

 | **Authentication** | JWT, bcryptjs |
 | **Testing** | Vitest, Supertest |

+## Business Logic & Transaction Rules

+The backend enforces the core ERP business rules at the API and database transaction level.

+### Inventory Availability

+Available stock is calculated as:

+`Available Quantity = Physical Quantity - Reserved Quantity`

+The system prevents operations from consuming or reserving stock beyond the available quantity.

+### Customer Order Reservation

+When a customer order is confirmed, the requested quantity is atomically added to `reservedQty`.
+The transaction fails if:

+`Reserved Quantity > Physical Quantity`

+This prevents overselling and protects against concurrent reservation requests.

+### Internal Stock Transfer

+Transfers follow a strict state-based workflow:

+`REQUESTED → DISPATCHED → RECEIVED`

+- **Dispatch:** source physical stock decreases.
+- **Before receipt:** destination stock remains unchanged.
+- **Receipt:** destination physical stock increases.
+- A transfer that has already been received cannot be received again.

+### Work Order Material Check

+Work orders compare required material against available inventory and calculate the resulting shortage automatically.

+### Role-Based Authorization

+Backend middleware restricts operations according to user role:

+- `ADMIN` — full operational access.
+- `OPERATIONS_USER` — inventory, work orders and transfers.
+- `SALES_USER` — customer orders and reservations.

+### Transaction Safety

+Inventory-changing operations use Prisma `$transaction` blocks so that inventory updates, status changes, and audit records succeed or fail together.

 ## System Architecture

 The application follows a standard client-server architecture with a strict boundary between frontend presentation and backend business logic.